chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 For scalability, use a CDN for static assets and progressive loading, show critical data first.

 My experience with Vue.js and TypeScript in storage management is a perfect fit for this challenge.

+### Data Visualization

+> Can you walk me through a specific project where you implemented a data visualization dashboard?

+I've developed data visualization dashboards in two key projects, both using ECharts.js.

+At Blitz Interactive, I built an admin dashboard for our instant messaging system that handled real-time business inquiries.
+I used ECharts.js to display live users, inquiry types, and customer satisfaction scores.

+At Toyou Feiji Electronics, I created a more complex storage device monitoring dashboard.
+We needed to track numerous hardware and software metrics across multiple storage clusters, including CPU usage, memory usage, disk I/O, and network.
+I used ECharts.js line charts to display real-time status indicators.

+A major challenge was managing hundreds of metrics for data disks that updated every few seconds.
+I solved this by implementing data aggregation on the frontend, showing detailed metrics for selected devices while displaying summarized views for the cluster overview.

+Both projects taught me the importance of balancing information density in data visualization.

+### CI/CD

+> Can you describe a project where you implemented or contributed to a CI/CD pipeline for a front-end application?
+Please

+At Toyou Feiji Electronics, on our storage management platform, we used Git for version control, with feature branches undergoing ESLint, Prettier, and TypeScript checks via pre-commit hooks.
+I configured Jenkins to automate builds for our frontend, creating binary files.

+Since our storage devices were in a secure, offline environment, which limited full CI/CD automation. deployment had to be performed manually by the hardware team.

+### XSS/CSRF

+> Can you share an experience where you addressed a cross-browser compatibility issue or a front-end security vulnerability (e.g., XSS, CSRF)?

 ## Questions